 - 2-4 tablespoons maple syrup depending how sweet you like it

 - 1/2 teaspoon vanilla paste or seeds scraped from 1 vanilla bean or 2 teaspoons vanilla extract

 - Stir all ingredients together in a jar or bowl.

 - Cover and refrigerate overnight or 8 hours until mixture reaches a soft pudding-like consistency.

 - Top with fresh berries or other fruits and serve cold.
 Pudding will keep covered and refrigerated for 3-4 days.

 - This recipe makes a soft style pudding, if you prefer a thicker pudding add 2 additional tablespoons of chia seeds to the recipe.

-- This is a great base recipe from which to add flavorings such as cacao powder or puréed fresh or frozen fruits such as mango, berries, peaches, cherries etc.
+- This is a great base recipe to add flavorings to, such as cacao powder or puréed fresh or frozen fruits such as mango, berries, peaches, cherries etc.

 - The nutrition facts are calculated using unsweetened soy milk and 2 tablespoons of maple syrup to sweeten.